 Announced in December of 2016, we were chomping at the bit to get our hands on Spyderco’s newest offering, and it shaped up to be one of the most popular knives of the year.
 Fans of the Paramilitary 2 will love the Para 3, since it takes all the features and functionality of its big bro and shrinks them down into a 3-inch blade.
 Improved contouring of the Para 3 handle makes for better ergonomics, although deep-carriers may be disappointed with the pocket clip placement below the lanyard hole.
 Still, this knife’s smooth action and effortless, one-handed compression lock release make it worth the investment.
 Check out our Best Pocket Knives Guide to see where the Para 3 ranks.

 This knife hit the scene in February and won everyone over with its sleek, stainless steel design.
 The attractive $24.95 price tag didn’t hurt, either.
 With its wide blade and hefty spine, the Pilar packs the guts of a big knife into a little package, but the unique blade profile still allows for more detailed tasks.
 This 2.40-inch blade is a good option for those with smaller hands—but the large choil makes it a decent fit for beefier paws as well.
 If you want something minimalist and beautiful with ultra-smooth action, add the CRKT Pilar to your must-have list.
+You can see an in-depth look in our CRKT Pilar Review.
 The Pilar is also featured in our Knife Handle Materials Guide.

 Best Automatic Knives